GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 {% Details %}

-{% DetailsSummary %}
-A note on measuring TTI in the field
-{% endDetailsSummary %}
+{% DetailsSummary %} A note on measuring TTI in the field {% endDetailsSummary %}

 Measuring TTI on real users in the field is problematic because it occurs very late in the page load.
 A 5-second network quiet window is required before TTI can even be computed.
 In the lab, you can choose to unload the page whenever you have all the data that you need, but that’s not the case with real-user monitoring in the field.
 A user may choose to leave the page or interact with it at any time.
-In particular, users may choose to leave pages that take a long time to load, and TTI will not be recorded in those cases.
+In particular, users may choose to leave pages that take a long time to load, and an accurate TTI will not be recorded in those cases.
 When we measured TTI for real users in Chrome, we found that only about half of page loads reached TTI. {% endDetails %}

 ## What improvements are we considering?

-Given the shortcomings of FID described above, we would like to develop a new metric that extends what FID measures today yet still retains its strong connection to user experience.
+We would like to develop a new metric that extends what FID measures today yet still retains its strong connection to user experience.

 We want the new metric to:

-1. Consider the responsiveness of all user inputs (not just the first one), and capture each event's full duration (not just the delay).
+1. Consider the responsiveness of all user inputs (not just the first one)
+2. Capture each event's full duration (not just the delay).
-2. Group events together that occur as part of the same logical user interaction and define that interaction's latency as the max duration of all its events.
+3. Group events together that occur as part of the same logical user interaction and define that interaction's latency as the max duration of all its events.
-3. Create an aggregate score for all interactions that occur on a page, throughout its full lifecycle.
+4. Create an aggregate score for all interactions that occur on a page, throughout its full lifecycle.

 To be successful, we should be able to say with high confidence that if a site scores poorly on this